Yufukuai/EvoX-for-Plato/README.md

 # EvolutionX for the Xiaomi 12T
-### Ever wanted to get out of the boundaries set by the laggy and buggy HyperOS but also have a Pixel phone for cheap?
-Wait no more, because EvolutionX has arrived for the Xiaomi 12T 'plato'
+### The unofficial Pixel experience for the Xiaomi 12T
-Thanks to [The Xiaomi Mediatek Devs](https://github.com/xiaomi-mediatek-devs) this is possible.
-For this project I used the following parts to compile this build:
+Thanks to [The Xiaomi Mediatek Devs](https://github.com/xiaomi-mediatek-devs) for their work on this device.
+This project uses the following repositories maintained by them:

 Required files   | Source
 -------:|:-------------------------